 We collect data from the Site in order to monitor, develop and improve the Site and your experience using it and to understand customer trends and patterns.

 We will only use your personal data as permitted by law.
-We will use your personal data in either of the following circumstances:
+Most commonly, we will use your personal data in either of the following circumstances:

 Consent